Barbara Potts

-Barbara J. Potts (born February 18, 1932) is an American politician who served as Mayor of Independence, Missouri (1990 population 112,304) and on the Independence City Council.
+Barbara J. Potts (born February 18, 1932) is an American politician and the first woman elected Mayor of Independence, Missouri (1990 population 112,304).
 Potts served in office at a time when fewer than 10% of US cities had women mayors.
-She graduated from William Chrisman High School in 1949 and Graceland University in 1951.
+She also served on the Independence City Council.
+Potts graduated from William Chrisman High School in 1949 and Graceland University in 1951.